 On December 4th regulations in relation to COVID-19 travel, which apply until 31st January 2021, provided exemptions for people travelling for access visits with their children.

 In brief, the regulations allow parents to travel to have access to their children where they are the parent or guardian of a child with a right of access to the child.
 Other persons with right of access, such as court orders, may also travel to avail of access.

 You are also allowed to travel to attend court for legal proceedings, including initiating emergency legal proceedings.

 You can access the full regulations here and updates to legislation can be found here as changes are announced.
 If you are worried about travelling for access under the current restrictions then you might want to save this information to your phone or print out the regulations to have with you in case you meet a Garda checkpoint.

-Things to Consider:
+Things to Consider

-- It is also important to consider whether the child is living with anyone who could be considered at risk for the virus such as an older person or someone with an underlying condition as the guidelines from the Law Society states “There should be no contact with grandparents and any person with an underlying condition”.
+- Children can particularly benefit from predictability and stability at a time like this and it may be very important to maintain regular contact time and shared parenting if this is possible and safe.
+It is also important to consider whether the child is living with anyone who could be considered at risk for the virus such as an older person or someone with an underlying condition as the guidelines from the Law Society states “There should be no contact with grandparents and any person with an underlying condition”.

 - Are both parents committed to social distancing and to following HSE rules in relation to prevention of the spread of virus and can both make assurances about this?

 - Ensure that any changes to existing access arrangements are agreed and keep a record of this, including that it is temporary and that original arrangements will be restored as soon as possible and in line with Government guidance about Covid19.
 If you are worried that any changes you may agree now might continue past the end of these restrictions then consider putting a clear end date or review date, in line with expected lifting of restrictions.